stutimi/Android-SoS/README.md

 5. Open a Pull Request

 ### Code Style
-- Follow Kotlin coding conventions
+- Follow Kotlin coding conventions and best practices
-- Use meaningful variable and function names
+- Use meaningful variable and function names that clearly express intent
-- Add comments for complex logic
+- Add comments for complex logic or non-obvious implementation decisions
-- Maintain consistent indentation
+- Maintain consistent indentation and formatting using Android Studio's code style
+- Write unit tests for critical functionality and business logic

+### Development Guidelines
+- Follow the existing project architecture and patterns
+- Keep UI logic separate from business logic
+- Use dependency injection for better testability
+- Implement proper error handling and user feedback
+- Maintain backward compatibility when possible

+## 🧪 Testing

+### Unit Tests
+- JUnit tests for business logic and data processing
+- Mockito for mocking dependencies in tests
+- Test coverage for critical safety features

+### Instrumentation Tests
+- Espresso tests for UI components and user interactions
+- AndroidJUnitRunner for device-specific testing
+- Automated testing for emergency features

+### Manual Testing
+- Device testing on various Android versions and screen sizes
+- Network condition testing for offline functionality
+- Battery usage optimization testing

 ## 📄 License